 Who We Are

-The Santee-Lynches Regional Council of Governments is quite often referred to by its acronym, “the COG”.
-Santee-Lynches is one of ten (10) regional, sub-state districts authorized in the State and which make up the South Carolina Association of Regional Councils (SCARC).
+Santee-Lynches Regional Council of Governments is one of ten (10) regional, sub-state districts in South Carolina.
 Regional Councils are voluntary associations of local governments formed in accordance with State law to provide a structured method of intergovernmental coordination, cooperation, and collaboration on a multi-jurisdictional level.
 Santee-Lynches, which was established in 1971, serves the counties and cities of Clarendon, Kershaw, Lee and Sumter.
 The region has a population of approximately 223,344 according to the 2010 Census and that includes twelve (12) incorporated communities.
-The four (4) counties encompass some 2,500 square miles.
+The four (4) counties encompass over 2,400 square miles.

 Regional Councils provide a diversity of services requested by their local governments including: grant resource identification and administration; local and regional planning; economic development assistance; workforce training and development; assistance for the aging; affordable housing; community development; water and sewer development; transportation; public safety; and inter-governmental management assistance, to name just a few.
 Regional Councils do not pass legislation, enforce laws, or levy taxes.
 Their purpose is to work with local governments and public agencies to enhance efficiency and effectiveness.
 COGs are a means of bringing the public and private sector leaders of a region together to determine needs, to set priorities, to develop alternative solutions to common problems, and to capitalize on mutually beneficial opportunities.